A copy of my current, updated CV:

 Following the completion of my PhD, I held down visiting positions at a variety of universities in the United States.
 Such experience allowed me the opportunity to teach courses outside my areas of research speciality, including in applied ethics and moral philosophy.
 Now, I mostly teach and supervise students in metaphysics and philosophy of language.

 I have a rather unusual narrative leading me to philosophy.
+Like a bad parking job, I kind of backed into it by mistake.
 Beginning in 1987, when I was 12, I started working at a local golf course waking up at 5am every Saturday and Sunday morning to pick-up golf balls by hand at the driving range.
 Eventually, I was 'promoted' to cart boy.
 During winters when the golf course was closed, I enrolled in extra-curricular art classes.
-The arts were a large part of my upbringing, but I had never heard of philosophy, outside the occasional reference to Plato or Descartes, until my second year of university study at Methodist University.
+The arts were a large part of my upbringing, and remain so to this day.
+Still, I had never heard of philosophy, outside the occasional reference to Plato or Descartes in civics or maths class, until my second year of university study at Methodist University.

 My research focuses upon the nature and value of truth and facts, what they are, how we understand them, and why we value them.
 Facts form the very core of all our intellectual pursuits and are the bedrock upon which we build scholarly academic and practical pursuits.
 This view will make up the heart of my forthcoming book, Why Facts Matter: Facts and Pluralism in the Age of Fake News.
 This research on facts is continuous with my work on the nature of truth in Commonsense Pluralism about Truth: An Empirical Defence (Palgrave Macmillan 2017).